fusiondew/Xeverous.github.io/content/ttt/lambda_expressions/basics.md

 #### Question: Where can not I use lambdas?

 *Lambda-expressions are not allowed in unevaluated expressions, template arguments, alias declarations, typedef declarations, and anywhere in a function (or function template) declaration except the function body and the function's default arguments.*

+As of C++20 the above statement is no longer true.